Does he want a serious relationship? Should you wait or move on?

 Not having the certainty the other person is serious makes it hard to emotionally invest, since you never know how long they’ll be there.
 This is important, because for many people, half of the joy of a relationship is doing nice things with and for the other person.

-Signs he wants a serious relationship with you
+31 Signs he wants a serious, commited relationship that can’t be faked

-You don’t have to pursue a relationship with him
+1. You don’t feel you have to force a relationship on him

 Relationships with serious guys have a sense of progression to them.
 You feel the relationship becoming more and more committed over time, and this happens without you having to pursue or “force” him into it.